ibm-cloud-docs/vpc/api-change-log.md

 ### For all version dates
 {: #19-may-2026-all-version-dates}

+**Boot volumes less than 100 GB.** When [creating an instance](/apidocs/vpc/latest#create-instance) the `capacity` value for a boot volume can now be smaller than the default 100 GB when using IBM stock images, provided the capacity meets the image's `minimum_provisioned_size`.
+When you do not specify a boot volume capacity, the default behavior is preserved at 100 GB for compatibility with earlier version dates.
+For custom images, if you do not specify a boot volume capacity, the value will be set to image's `minimum_provisioned_size`.
+When you explicitly specify a capacity for stock or custom images, you can choose any size down to the image's actual size.
+For more information, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers&interface=api).

 **Boot volume capacity increase for Gen 2 `sdp` volume profiles.** When [creating an instance](/apidocs/vpc/latest#create-instance), the `capacity` value for a boot volume can be increased from 250 GB to 32,000 GB for Gen 2 `sdp` volume profile.
 Creating an image from a boot volume by using a Gen 1 volume profile remains limited to a maximum of 250 GB.
 For more information, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers&interface=api).

 ## 28 April 2026